CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity

 \subsection{Implementation Details}

-We use Gemini 2.5 Flash via the Google AI API with \texttt{candidateCount=8} for parallel voting.
-Temperature is set to 1.0 to encourage response diversity.
-All other parameters remained set at default.
-The symbolic ensemble module uses scikit-learn for TF-IDF\cite{kaewyong2021sentiment}, sentence-transformers (all-MiniLM-L6-v2) for embeddings\cite{reimers2019sentence}, and TextBlob\cite{kaewyong2021sentiment} for sentiment analysis.
+We use Gemini 2.5 Flash via the Google AI API with \texttt{candidateCount=8} for multi-candidate voting.
+Temperature is 1.0 to encourage diversity, and other parameters use defaults.
+The symbolic ensemble module uses scikit-learn for TF-IDF vectorization \citep{pedregosa2011scikit}, sentence-transformers (all-MiniLM-L6-v2) for embeddings, and TextBlob for sentiment analysis.